Lacri1/ProbExpect/README.md

 - Built with React using functional components and hooks.
 - Uses memoization and callbacks to optimize performance on heavy computations.
-- Provides warnings for large computations to avoid UI blocking.
+- Prevents calculations under conditions of extreme complexity (e.g., very low probability with target wins and ceiling enabled) to avoid performance issues.
 - Probability calculations consider both single and multiple win scenarios.
 - Chart.js (via `react-chartjs-2`) used for rendering the probability graph with custom tooltip formatting.
-- Monte Carlo simulation is used to support ceiling mechanics, enabling more realistic modeling of systems with pity counters.
+- Monte Carlo simulation is used to support ceiling mechanics:
+  - Normal pity guarantees a success if none occur within the ceiling count
+  - Mileage-style pity adds one guaranteed win every fixed number of attempts